 5. Boosts the quality of hires

-Technical screening is not just about filtering out unqualified candidates; it’s also about identifying those with the strongest potential.
-It ensures that the candidates who make it to later stages are the ones who can truly excel in the role.
+Technical screening is not just about filtering out unqualified candidates; it’s also about identifying those with the most substantial potential.
+It ensures that candidates who advance to later stages are those who can truly excel in the role.

 6. Identifies gaps for future development